mmondics/wild-west-kubernetes/README.md

 Notice that there is a `3.6.2-jdk-11-openj9` tag that includes `s390x` as one of the architectures, along with `amd64` and `pp64le`.
 This is a multiarchitecture maven build image that we can use to build a new container image that can run on s390x.

-Let's edit our Dockerfile to use this maven image that supports `s390x` instead.
+Let's edit our Dockerfile to instead use this maven image that supports `s390x`.

 ```Dockerfile
 FROM maven:3.6.2-jdk-11-openj9 as builder # <---------